Flavor & Ingredient Tips

 -

-Preheat oven to 350°F (175°C).
-Line an 8x8 inch baking pan with parchment paper, leaving an overhang for easy removal.
+Preheat the oven to 350 degrees F (175 degrees C).
+Line an 8x8-inch baking pan with parchment paper, leaving overhang on two sides.

 -

-In a large bowl, mix almond flour, gluten-free oats, chia seeds, baking powder, and salt until combined.
+In a large bowl, stir together the almond flour, gluten-free rolled oats, chia seeds, baking powder, and salt.

 -

-In a separate bowl, whisk eggs, maple syrup, applesauce, and vanilla extract until smooth.
+In a separate bowl, whisk the eggs, maple syrup, applesauce, and vanilla extract until smooth.

 -

-Pour wet ingredients into dry ingredients and gently stir until just combined, avoiding overmixing.
+Pour the wet ingredients into the dry ingredients and fold gently with a spatula until just combined.

 -